-1 (2) it is extremely likely that the individual will not appear, and no less restrictive 2 condition is sufficient to satisfactorily address the risk[, in a case where the individual is charged 3 with a felony].
-4 (c) If the court issues an order under subsection (b), the court shall state in a record why 5 no less restrictive condition is sufficient.
-6 7 Legislative Note: In subsection $(b)(2)$ , include the bracketed language only if the state defines "covered offenses" to include a non-felony offense.
-8 9 Comment 10 11 12 Covered offense; significant harm to another person; extremely likely that the individual will not appear in a case in which the individual is charged with a felony.
-See the Comment to Section 308, supra.
-13 14 15 In a record.
+In a record.
 See the Comments to Sections 306 and 308, supra.

-16 17 18 Expedited trial.
-If a defendant remains detained pending adjudication, a court should expedite trial, and many states provide for such a right.
+1 2 3 4 Expedited trial.
+If a defendant is detained until adjudication, a court should expedite trial, and many states provide for such a right.
 However, the Act leaves this question to the states and their existing speedy trial statutes.
-19 20 [ARTICLE 5] 21 MODIFYING OR VACATING ORDER 22 SECTION 501.
+5 [ARTICLE 5] 6 MODIFYING OR VACATING ORDER 7 SECTION 501.
 MODIFYING OR VACATING BY AGREEMENT.
-By agreement 23 of the [prosecuting authority] and an individual subject to an order issued under [Article] 3 or 4, 24 the court may: 25 (1) modify an order of pretrial release; 26 (2) vacate an order of pretrial detention and issue an order of pretrial release; or 27 (3) issue an order of pretrial detention.
-28 29 Comment 30 31 32 By agreement of the individual, a court may issue an order of pretrial detention.
+By agreement 8 of the [prosecuting authority] and the individual subject to an order issued under [Article] 3 or 4, 9 the court may: 10 (1) modify an order of pretrial release; 11 (2) vacate an order of pretrial detention and issue an order of pretrial release; or 12 (3) issue an order of pretrial detention.
+13 14 15 16 17 18 19 20 21 By agreement of the individual, a court may issue an order of pretrial detention.
 It may not be obvious why a defendant would agree to an order of pretrial detention.
-However, in circumstances where a defendant is already detained on another order, the defendant may prefer

-1 2 3 an order of pretrial detention in the immediate case-for instance, in order to receive credit for time incarcerated.
-4 SECTION 502.
+However, in circumstances where a defendant is already detained on another order, the defendant may prefer an order of pretrial detention in the immediate case-for instance, in order to receive credit for time incarcerated.
+SECTION 502.
 MOTION TO MODIFY.
-On its own motion or on motion of a party, 5 the court may modify an order of pretrial release or detention using the procedures and standards 6 in [Articles] 3 and 4.
-The court may consider new information relevant to the order, including 7 information that an individual has violated a condition of release.
-The court may deny the motion 8 summarily if it is not supported by new information.
-9 10 Comment 11 12 13 On its own motion or on motion of a party.
-Section 502 establishes a trilateral and symmetrical standard.
-Any party-the court, the prosecutor, or the defendant-may make a motion to modify on the same terms.
-14 15 [ARTICLE] 6 16 MISCELLANEOUS PROVISIONS 17 SECTION 601.
+On its own motion or on motion of a party, 22 the court may modify an order of pretrial release or detention using the procedures and standards 23 in [Articles] 3 and 4.
+The court may consider new information relevant to the order, including 24 information that the individual has violated a condition of release.
+The court may deny the 25 motion summarily if it is not supported by new information.
+26 [ARTICLE] 6 27 MISCELLANEOUS PROVISIONS 28 SECTION 601.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In 18 applying and construing this uniform [act], consideration must be given to the need to promote 19 uniformity of the law with respect to its subject matter among states that enact it.
-20 [SECTION 602.
+In 29 applying and construing this uniform [act], consideration must be given to the need to promote

+1 uniformity of the law with respect to its subject matter among states that enact it.
+2 [SECTION 602.
 SEVERABILITY.
-If any provision of this [act] or its application to 21 any person or circumstance is held invalid, the invalidity does not affect other provisions or 22 applications of this [act] which can be given effect without the invalid provision or application, 23 and to this end the provisions of this [act] are severable.]
-24 25 26 Legislative Note: Include this section only if the state lacks a general severability statute or a decision by the highest court of this state stating a general rule of severability.
-27 SECTION 603.
+If any provision of this [act] or its application to 3 any person or circumstance is held invalid, the invalidity does not affect other provisions or 4 applications of this [act] which can be given effect without the invalid provision or application, 5 and to this end the provisions of this [act] are severable.]
+6 7 8 Legislative Note: Include this section only if the state lacks a general severability statute or a decision by the highest court of this state stating a general rule of severability.
+9 SECTION 603.
 TRANSITION.
-This [act] applies to an arrest made[, [a citation] 28 issued,] or a release or detention hearing held on or after [the effective date of this [act]], 29 including a hearing to enforce, modify, or vacate a release or detention order entered before the
+This [act] applies to an arrest made[, [a citation] 10 issued,] or a motion filed on or after [the effective date of this [act]].
+11 [SECTION 604.

-1 [act's] effective date.

-2 [SECTION 604.
 REPEALS; CONFORMING AMENDMENTS.

-3 (a)

-4 (b)

-5 (c) ]

-6 7 8 9 Legislative Note: A state may need to repeal or amend a statute that imposes mandatory release conditions for an offense or offense class or type such as a mandatory fee, a secured bond, or another financial condition.
+12 (a) 13 (b) 14 (c)] 15 16 17 18 Legislative Note: A state may need to repeal or amend a statute that imposes mandatory release conditions for an offense or offense class or type such as a mandatory fee, a secured bond or another financial condition.
+19 SECTION 605.

-10 SECTION 605.
 EFFECTIVE DATE.
-This [act] takes effect

-11 12 13 Comment

-14 15 Effective date of this Act.
-Some states may need more time to prepare for implementation of the Act.
+This [act] takes effect 20 21 22 Comment 23 Effective date of this Act.
+Some states may need more time to prepare for implementation 24 of the Act.
 The amount of lead time is, therefore, left to the enacting state's discretion.